Arnoldo Martínez Verdugo: Biography

-He was one of the protagonists of the political negotiations that in 1978 resulted in the first electoral reform that permitted the PCM to obtain conditional registration, allowing the party to participate in the 1979 election, where it won 18 seats, and one of its deputies served as Parliamentary Coordinator.
+He was one of the protagonists of the political negotiations that in 1978 resulted in the first electoral reform that permitted the PCM to obtain conditional registration, allowing the party to participate in the 1979 election, when it won 18 seats and one of its deputies served as Parliamentary Coordinator.

-In 1981, he directed the dissolution of the Mexican Communist Party and its fusion with other leftist forces, resulting in the Unified Socialist Party of Mexico, which advanced it to the presidency in the 1982 elections.
-Before this, Martinez had been abducted and freed after the payment of a ransom.
+In 1981, he directed the dissolution of the Mexican Communist Party and its fusion with other leftist forces, resulting in the Unified Socialist Party of Mexico, which nominated him for the presidency in the 1982 elections.
+Before this, Martínez had been abducted and freed after the payment of a ransom.

 He served twice in the Chamber of Deputies as a plurinominal legislator; first representing the Communist Party of Mexico (1979–82) and later representing the Unified Socialist Party of Mexico (1985–88).
-Subsequently, he joined with the forces of Cuauhtémoc Cárdenas Solórzano in his campaign for the Presidency in the 1988 elections.
+Subsequently, he joined with the forces of Cuauhtémoc Cárdenas Solórzano in his campaign for the presidency in the 1988 elections.

-Martínez was a member of the Party of the Democratic Revolution (PRD); a political institution he helped to found and finance in its early years.
+Martínez was a member of the Party of the Democratic Revolution (PRD), a political institution he helped to found and finance in its early years.
 He was elected its emeritus advisor but his title was removed on 29 November 2009 on strategic grounds, as the result of political struggles inside the party.
 This maneuver was called "an act of moral amnesia, of disloyalty to its origins, of shabbiness" by Mexico's National Journalism Prize laureate Miguel Ángel Granados Chapa.

+In popular culture

+In the alternate history of the Apple TV+ show For All Mankind, Martínez Verdugo was elected President of Mexico on 1986.